 d) The reasonable grounds for increasing the number of directors

-e) Presence or absence of outside directors
+e) Number of outside directors

 f) Participation ratio of outside directors to Board of Directors’ Meetings